By Jenah Wieczorek, Army Spouse

 There are so many sites and attractions around this post that you can easily fill every weekend with fun and excitement.
 So much so that the challenge will be to knock it all out in a year!
 Last, but not least, one must mention the incredible energy in the people on and around Ft.
 Leavenworth.
 Whether you are on post or off, you can make fast friends with you neighbors.
 You will also see this energy in the customer service at any of the on post agencies.
 Everyone takes pride in their job and goes out of their way to make your experience at Ft.
 Leavenworth a memorable one!

 Have you spent time at Fort Leavenworth?
 Head over to PCSgrades and leave reviews about the post, or any other area your military journey has taken you.
 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us help each other and submit your reviews today.
 Together, we can truly make a difference!

-Author: Jenah Wieczorek, PCSgrades Social Media Director, is an Army spouse, mother of 2 boys, dental hygienist, and volunteer.
+PCSgrades Author: Jenah Wieczorek, PCSgrades Community Outreach Director, is an Army spouse, mother of 2 boys, dental hygienist, and volunteer.
 Jenah is a two-time recipient of the First Cavalry Division Commander’s Award for Volunteer Excellence, the Department of the Army Award for Patriotic Civilian Service, and is a member of the U.S. Cavalry and Armor Association’s Order of St. Joan D’Arc.
-Jenah enjoys coffee from 9-5, wine from 5-9, leggings as pants, reading and spending time with her boys.
 She currently resides in Fort Leavenworth, KS with her family.